Raygun: Function

-Ultimately, rayguns have whatever properties are required for their dramatic purpose.
+Ultimately, typical science fiction rayguns have whatever properties are required for their dramatic purpose.
 They bear little resemblance to real-world directed-energy weapons, even if they are given the names of existing technologies such as lasers, masers, or particle beams.
-This can be compared with real-type firearms as commonly depicted by action movies, as tending infallibly to hit whatever they are aimed at (when wielded by the heroes) and seldom depleting their ammunition.
+This can be compared with how, in a typical action movie, real-world firearms tend to infallibly hit whatever they are aimed at (or at least when wielded by the hero or heroes anyway) and rarely run out of ammunition.

 Rayguns by their various names have various sizes and forms: pistol-like; two-handed (often called a rifle); mounted on a vehicle; artillery-sized mounted on a spaceship or space base or asteroid or planet.

 Rayguns have a great variety of shapes and sizes, according to the imagination of the story writers or movie prop makers.
-Most pistol rayguns have a conventional grip and trigger but some (e.g. Star Trek: The Next Generation phasers) do not.
+Most pistol rayguns have a conventional grip and trigger but some (e.g. Star Trek phasers) do not.
 Sometimes the end of the barrel expands into a shield, as if to protect the user from back-flash from the emitted beam.

+Feasibility

+Michio Kaku dedicated the third chapter of his 2008 book Physics of the Impossible to the problem of ray guns and similar directed-energy weapons.
+He concluded that handheld weapons of the kind featured in a typical science fiction setting were a "Class I impossibility", meaning that they were not scientifically viable at the time of the book's publication but could become viable within the space of a century or two assuming that certain advances in material science (for lasing material purposes) and nanotechnology (for the purposes of having a sufficiently compact power source) were made.
+Attempts to create a basic ray gun-type weapon today, Kaku claimed, would require either a portable power pack on the order of a "minature hydrogen bomb, which might destroy you as well as the target", or a cabled connection to a stationary power source, while any currently available lasing material would be insufficiently stable for handheld use.
+Kaku further stated that extremely powerful rayguns such as the Death Star's primary weapon in the Star Wars franchise could theoretically function either as a nuclear-fired X-ray laser or as a gamma ray burster, but such Death Star-type ordnance represented a "Class II impossibility" that would require thousands or even millions of years to be realistically developed.

+Ethan Siegel, when assessing Star Treks "plasma rifle" and "phaser" ray guns in his 2017 book Treknology, drew parallels to directed-energy weapons that were in United States use as of 2017 and to electroshock weapons (including electrolasers) respectively, and said that the greatest current obstacle to making phasers (and other ray guns) a reality was ensuring that an eventual weapon could conduct its energy without being dependent on an atmospheric medium or on physical contact with the intended target.